JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

 2. Select `Tools > VizVid > Migrate TMPro Components` in menu, the script will do the thing.
 3. That's it!

+> [!NOTE]
-Please note this only applies to currently what you have on the scene, if the player is upgraded in the future and new UI components are added, or you have added/replaced any UIs of the player afterwards, you will have to do this again.
+> Please note this only applies to currently what you have on the scene, if the player is upgraded in the future and new UI components are added, or you have added/replaced any UIs of the player afterwards, you will have to do this again.

 If you want to test the player within Unity Editor but find out all non-English text become tofu after migration, you may refer to this article: [TextMeshPro in VRChat](https://hai-vr.notion.site/TextMeshPro-in-VRChat-91561782adea47a78569cec641fd5ee9#88dd13b80e4d4caeafc00f26b4aa2ae1).